MangelMaxime/Nacara/docs/content/guide/theme.md

 title: Theming
 ---

 A theme is a package like any other: it contributes layouts and assets.
-The engine has no opinion about what a page looks like, and no theme gets special treatment.

 ## How a page gets its look